mmiranda222/.statsuite/content/using-de/viewing-data/filters/_index.md

 **Note** that, as a generic behavior, when no element of a filter is selected, then it acts as if all were selected.

 ### Hierarchical contents
 In case of a hierarchy in the dimension items, the filter will display the root parents' list at first.
+A blue arrow next to an item and right-aligned will indicate when this item is a parent of sub-item(s).

 ![Hierarchical contents](/images/de-filters2.png)

-If some of the root parents have children, then by clicking on the arrow right next to a root parent label, the children of this root parent will be displayed instead.
+If some of the root parents have children, then by clicking on the arrow, the children of this root parent will be displayed instead.
 The same behaviour is applied if some of the children also have a sub-children list.

 ![Hierarchical contents](/images/de-filters21.png)